thandaanda/mahabharata-gpt/README.md

 npm run embed
 ```

 This reads the json file, generates embeddings for each chunk of text, and saves the results to your database.
+The entire cost of this step is ~$0.20.
+You can read more about the cost of OpenAI Embeddings [here](https://openai.com/blog/new-and-improved-embedding-model).

 ### App